 16-week minimum · Includes $349 program library

 Twenty minutes.
 I ask about your goals, your training history, your schedule, and your injury history.
 I give you my honest read on whether coaching with me is the right fit — and if it isn't, I tell you what would work better.
 No pitch, no pressure.
-About a third of the calls end with "you don't actually need coaching, here's what to do instead."
+About a third of these calls end with "you don't actually need coaching, here's what to do instead."
 That's a feature, not a bug.

 The strategy call is free.
 There's no pitch.
 You'll leave with a concrete next step — whether you become a client or not.